tomzx/blog.tomrochette.com-content/agi/books/a-concise-introduction-to-logic/article.md

 	* A: the subject term is distributed
 	* E: Both terms are distributed
 	* I: No term is distributed
-	* O: The predicated is distributed
+	* O: The predicate is distributed

 ## 4.2 Venn Diagrams and the Modern Square of Opposition
 * Aristotle held that universal propositions about existing things have existential import